Main Content Start

 - There is no time limit.

-- Study materials and practic tests are available.
+- Study materials and practice tests are available.

 Accuplacer has a free mobile study app that can be downloaded to your devices.
 There are online study guides and practice tests available also.
 It is highly advisable that you refresh your skills before taking this placement test.